Abdullah-Alshomli/Package-delivery-system/README.md

-# ics_321_project_database
+# package delivery system

-A new Flutter project using firebase database to make a package delivery system I worked on the database implementation
+A Flutter project using firebase database to make a package delivery system I worked on the database implementation